 As described in Notes 1 and 3 to the consolidated financial statements, the Company recognized revenue of \$1,837.4 million in its Discovery and Safety Assessment (DSA) segment in 2020, of which \$1,836.5 million was recognized over time as services are delivered to the customer based on the extent of progress towards completion of the performance obligation using either the cost-to-cost (input method) or right to invoice (output method) measures of progress.
 The selection of the method to measure progress towards completion requires judgment and is based on the nature of the products or services to be provided.
 Management uses the cost-to-cost measure of progress when it best depicts the transfer of value to the customer, which occurs as the Company incurs costs on its contract, generally related to fixed fee service contracts.
-Under the cost-to-cost measure of progress, the extent of progress towards completion is measured based on the ratio of costs incurred to date to the total estimated costs, and subcontractor costs.
+Under the cost-to-cost measure of progress, the extent of progress towards completion is measured based on the ratio of costs incurred to date to the total estimated costs at completion of the performance obligation.
+The costs calculation includes variables such as labor hours, allocation of overhead costs, research model costs, and subcontractor costs.
 Revenue is recorded proportionally as costs are incurred.
 The right-to-invoice measure of progress is generally related to rate per unit contracts, as the extent of progress towards completion is measured based on discrete service or time-based increments, such as samples tested or labor hours incurred.
 Revenue is recorded in the amount invoiced since that amount corresponds directly to the value of the Company's performance to date.